PORK TRENDS

 Farmer's Report

-The USDA reported a weekly hog harvest of 2.487 MM hogs last week.
-This level is slightly higher than the prior week.
-Total year-to-date harvest is up 0.7% compared to last year.
+The USDA reported a weekly hog harvest of 2.379 MM hogs last week.
+This level is 4-5% lower than the prior week.
+Total year-to-date harvest is up 0.6% compared to last year.

 LOINS

-Both bone-in and boneless loins moved higher.
-Supply is decreasing, although it continues to be adequate, while demand is steady and improving, according to analysts.
+Bone-in loins continued to increase, while boneless loins decreased marginally.
+Supply is decreasing, although it continues to be adequate, while demand is increasing, according to analysts.
 Historically, the loin markets begin to slowly move higher as the weather becomes warmer and seasonal demand increases.

 TENDERS

-The pork tenderloin market increased again.
-This market has increased fairly consistently since November, but has been a bit volatile this spring, according to analysts.
+The pork tenderloin market decreased slightly.
 Historically, the tenderloin market moves higher between April and June as summertime demand increases.

 BUTTS

 The bone-in pork butt market increased again.
 Demand is steady and supply is fair, according to analysts.
-Historically, pork butts continue to increase through spring, and while there has usually been some softness during April, that has not happened yet this year.
+Historically, pork butts continue to increase until Memorial Day.

 RIBS

-Backribs were steady, while all varieties of spareribs decreased.
+The backrib and St. Louis-style sparerib markets increased, while whole spareribs decreased.
 Supply is fair, while demand remains steady, following historical patterns for this time of year.
 Packers continue to convert ribs and reserve product for forward bookings, which analysts expect will move the market higher.
-Historically, there can be limited declines in the rib markets during April, as packers meet booking quotas and forward demand eases, according to analysts.
+Historically, the rib markets peak between late May and early July.

 BELLIES/BACON

-The pork belly market increased again.
+The pork belly market declined.
 Historically, the belly market holds relatively steady heading into spring, then moves slightly higher going into summer.

 HAMS